-12. The broad outline of such a scheme is as follows.
-Let us call our typical primary product commod:-

-(i) An international body would be set up, called the Commod Control, with the objects of stabilising the price of that part of the world output of commod which enters into international trade, and of maintaining stocks adequate to cover short-term fluctuations of supply and demand in the world market.
-It would not be directly concerned with the domestic price and production policy of commod produced and consumed within the same country.
-Further thought will be necessary to concert detailed provisions for the management of a Control.
-The members of the Control would primarily represent the chief exporting and importing countries, but the General Council referred to below should be represented on each individual Control and the appointment of independent members with expert qualifications deserves consideration.
-In some cases the number of members on a Control should be smaller than the number of importing and exporting countries, which might have to be grouped for the purpose of representation.
-The balance of voting powers also needs consideration.
-The exporting countries should perhaps be allowed a preponderant voice on questions of management and of detail not affecting the basic price.

-(ii) An initial basic price c.i.f. at one or more of the principal centres of consumption (in terms of bancor if the International Clearing Union is in operation) would be fixed by the Commod Control at a reasonable level on the basis of current conditions, to be modified from time to time thereafter in the manner prescribed below by a process of trial and error based on the observed tendency of stocks to increase or to decrease.
-This does not mean a single price, but a complex of prices, according to varieties of quality, of dates in relation to the crop year in the case of agricultural commodities, and to position relatively to the cost of transport to the ultimate consumer.
-It should not be technically difficult to fix the complex of prices in proper relation to the basic price, provided a proper discretion is allowed to independent experts, for these margins are already established by trade practice.
+- 14. The broad outline of such a scheme is as follows.
+Let us call our typical primary product commod. - (1) An international body would be set up called the Commod Control on which the governments of the leading producing and consuming countries would be represented.
+The management would be independent and expert, and the interests of consumers Its object would equally represented with those of producers. be to stabilise the price of that part of world output which enters into international trade, and to maintain stocks adequate to cover short-term fluctuations of supply and demand in the world market.
+It would not be directly concerned with the domestic price and production policy of commodities produced and consumed within the same country.
+Exporting countries would have votes proportionate amongst themselves to their net exports in the three years previous, and importing countries similarly in proportion to their net imports.
+In questions affecting the basic price exporting and importing countries might be given equal aggregate votes, and in all other questions the exporting countries might have aggregate votes (say) 50 per cent in excess of the aggregate votes of the importing countries.
+(The number of members on a Control would, of course, be much smaller than the number of importers and exporters who would have to be grouped for the purpose of representation.) - (11) An initial basic price fixed c.i.f. at the principal centres of consumption (in terms of bancor if the International Clearing Union is in operation) for commod would be fixed by the Commod Control at a reasonable level on the basis of current conditions, to be modified from time to time thereafter in the manner prescribed below by a process of trial and error based on the observed tendency of stocks to increase or to decrease.
+This does not mean a single price but a complex of prices according according to warieties of quality, of dates in relation to the crop year in the case of agricultural commodities, and to position relatively to the cost of transport to the ultimate consumer.
+It should not be technically difficult to fix the complex of prices in proper relation to the basic price, provided a proper discretion is allowed to independent experts, for these margins are already established by trade practice in the management of futures markets.